 The PLUTO trial randomised 31 pregnancies and collected information from another 46 pregnancies where the parents or clinicians elected for one management pathway or the other.
 The reasons we suspect contributed to slow recruitment were a lower than expected prevalence of fetal bladder obstruction, strong preferences for one option by the fetal medicine specialists and parents opting for termination of pregnancy upon diagnosis.

 A parallel study involved parents who consented to the trial, opted for one treatment or opted for termination.
 These were approached for an interview to discuss their reasons for that choice.
-The results of the trial are currently being analysed and will be published in 2012.
+The results of the trial were published in 2013.

-As fetal bladder outlet obstruction is a relatively uncommon condition, this multicentre trial has assessed the short and long-term effects of this intervention.
-This is a crucial step in establishing whether this procedure has a place in future fetal medicine practice and the imminent results are highly anticipated.
+As fetal bladder outlet obstruction is a relatively uncommon condition, this multicentre trial assessed the short and long-term effects of this intervention.
+Benefit could not be conclusively proven.

 - Outcome in fetal lower urinary tract obstruction : a prospective registery.
 Morris RK, Middleton LJ, Malin GL, Quinlan-Jones E, Daniels J, Khan KS, Deeks J, Kilby MD.
 Ultrasound Obstet Gynecol.
 2015 Feb 4; doi: 10.1002/uog.14808